 by Dan Schaefer

-Those of you that know me know that I’m a track and cross country running fan.
+Those that know me know that I’m a track and cross country running fan.
 Just this summer, while on vacation in Ireland, I diverted my family from the scenic Wild Atlantic Way to Cork just so I could watch the famous Cork City Sports track meet.
-A bit selfish of me but I did get to see the Irish women’s 200m record set.
+A bit selfish of me but I did get to see the Irish women’s 200 m record set.

 I used to run a lot back in the day.
 Parenting turned me into much more of a spectator than a participant.
 I wouldn’t trade it for anything in the world (being a parent).
 Now, with my daughter in college and more time on my hand, I’ve dusted off the old running shoes and started to huff and puff my way around the old neighborhood again.
 I have lofty goals — to run my first marathon next December.
 I have a long way to go to get ready.
 Most importantly, I need to exercise — patience.